unit8co/u8timeseries-viscon/README.md

 ## Step 3

-Pull the Workshop Docker image from the hub (download can take several minutes):
+Pull the workshop Docker image from the hub (it can take several minutes):

 `docker pull kstyrc/timeseries-viscon:0.1`